 A trip to the physical therapist indicated that our son had extremely tight hamstrings.
 This was a result of growing two inches in less than four months.
 We also discovered that he has flat feet and over pronates.
 This causes stress on his leg muscles.

-Flat feet, over pronating, fast growth, tight hamstrings, and above normal physical activity led to Sever’s Disease in our son.
+Flat feet, over pronating, fast growth, tight hamstrings, and above normal physical activity led to a child with heel pain and a Sever’s Disease diagnosis.

 So what did we do to get him back on the pitch?